dotnet/AspNetCore.Docs/aspnetcore/blazor/components/integration-hosted-webassembly.md

 1. Run the **:::no-loc text="Server":::** project.
 The hosted Blazor WebAssembly app is prerendered by the **:::no-loc text="Server":::** project for clients.

-### Configuration for embedding Razor components into pages and views
+### Configuration for embedding Razor components into pages or views

-The following sections and examples in this article for embedding Razor components of the client Blazor WebAssembly app into pages and views of the server app require additional configuration.
+The following sections and examples in this article for embedding Razor components of the client Blazor WebAssembly app into pages or views of the server app require additional configuration.

 Use a default Razor Pages or MVC layout file in the **:::no-loc text="Server":::** project.
 The **:::no-loc text="Server":::** project must have the following files and folders.